Skip to main content

 How did districts accommodate the Family Conversation with existing funds?

-Two OARS that are good starting points.
-OAR 581-022-0102(30) provides guidance on instructional time.
-OAR 581-022-2320(6) provides guidance on how school boards can support this work.
-These sample schedules are also great resources for support.
-They can be adjusted to meet the needs of districts.
-These OARs and sample schedules are great starting points.
-The Oregon Department of Education (ODE) and the Department of Early Learning and Care (DELC) recommend connecting with other school districts in your area.
-These districts have taken part in the pilots previously.
-For more information, please email prekcheckin@ode.oregon.gov.
+Two helpful OARs to start with are.
+OAR 581-022-0102(30), which covers instructional time, and OAR 581-022-2320(6), which outlines how school boards can support this work.
+Sample schedules are also available and can be tailored to fit district needs.
+The Oregon Department of Education (ODE) and the Department of Early Learning and Care (DELC) suggest connecting with local districts that have participated in pilots.
+For more information, email prekcheckin@ode.oregon.gov

 Our district already holds home visits with families.
 Can we continue or will the Family Conversation take its place?